BioVanguard Autonomy logo

 Why our removals are credible

 Our approach follows the principle that carbon removals should be measurable, additional, durable, independently verified and transparently reported.
-What carbon buyers, registries and due-diligence teams look for — and what we deliver.
+What carbon buyers, certification bodies and due-diligence teams look for — and what we intend to deliver.

 Conservative assumptions throughout